AOC Called A ‘Manic Pixie Dream Girl,’ But Phrase’s Creator Disagrees

 Rabin, in 2014, apologized for creating the term in an essay for Salon, arguing that “the more the cultural myth of the Manic Pixie Dream Girl expanded, the more my ambivalence about it grew,” and also that many were misinterpreting what the term actually meant.
 The 2012 movie Ruby Sparks, starring Zoe Kazan, essentially acted as a feature-length deconstruction of the MPDG trope.

 Indeed, Tracinski’s analogy breaks down in several key places.
 Ocasio-Cortez is not a fictional character.
 She wasn’t “created” by the party in the way that a screenwriter would create a female character.
-A key characteristic of MPDG characters are that they are passive, while Ocasi0-Cortez, whatever else one might say about her, certainly is not.
-No MPDG would do something as audacious as running against a long-term incumbent, and winning.
+A key characteristic of MPDG characters is that they are passive, while Ocasi0-Cortez, whatever else one might say about her, seemingly is not.
+No MPDG would likely ever do something as audacious as running against a long-term incumbent and winning.
 And Ocasio-Cortez has agency, in a way that MPDGs never did.